gearsandcode/svg-bulk-convert/README.md

-# SVG Bulk Outliner
+# SVG Bulk Converter

-Script to quickly outline text for all SVGs in a folder.
+Script to quickly convert all SVGs in a folder.

+## This is a work in progress
+Lots of credit to [kynatro](https://github.com/kynatro/svg-bulk-outliner) for about 99% of the work here.
+I was having trouble finding an easy way to loop over files in a dir with Inscape and their project helped a lot.
+I hope you find this useful.
+Leave a comment and maybe I'll publish it once it's cleaned up... or maybe kynatro wants to create a whole set of Inkscape utils.

 ## Pre-requisites
 This script uses Inkscape to process the SVG files, so it must be installed first.
 Download Inkscape at: